Utility functions

 The following functions are used to query blox.

-• If n <: Union{GraphSystem, AbstractComposite}, returns all excitatory neurons within the graph or composite blox.
+n <: Union{GraphSystem, AbstractComposite}, returns all inhibitory neurons within the graph or composite blox. - If

 See also nameof and full_namespaced_nameof.